 - the information was generated in the course of a formal dispute resolution process.

-If we deny your request for access to, or refuse a request to correct information, we shall explain why.
-Moldofsky Professional Corporation does not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you.
+If we deny your request for access to, or refuse a request to correct information, we will explain why.
+Moldofsky Professional Corporation does not use your Social Insurance Number as a way of identifying or organizing the information we hold on you.